suchialex/CINS3002-HW06/instructions.md

   - Inside the while loop
     - Using an input statement to ask for employee last name, store it in a variable
     - Using the appropriate string methods, check if name is alphabetical or special characters, but not numeric
+    - (💡You may try using regular expressions, 0r the map function along with other string testing methods or for loop or any() function)
-    - If yes, set valid to True
+    - If valid last name is entered, set valid to True
-    - If not, print Invalid Last Name Entered
+    - If not, print `Invalid: Cannot have numbers`
-  Outside the while loop, (the last name is valid, if you made it out of the while loop)
+- Outside the while loop, (the last name is valid, if you made it out of the while loop)
 - Format name to where the first letter capitalized and the rest of the characters are lowercase
 - Return this formatted last name
 </details>

   <details>
-    <summary>💡 Hint: (For string testing</summary>

-  - You may try using regular expressions
-  - Or the map function along with other string testing methods
+    <summary>📜 Testing:</summary>

+  - If the user enters Wilkes2, it is invalid input because of the number
   - If the user enters mac donald, the returned last name should be Mac Donald
   - If the user enters o'brian the returned last name should be O'Brian
-  - So use the appropriate string method(s) for that
-  - If the user enters Wilkes2, it is invalid input because of the number
   </details>

 </details>